xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/sinv.1.rst

  which will automatically build the template for you from the seed node named.

- If a a seed node is not provided, then command will automatically use the first node in the noderange as the seed node.
+ If a seed node is not provided, then command will automatically use the first node in the noderange as the seed node.